martinharhammer/Fair_Basketball_With_Skeleton_Tracking/README.md

 ## Results
 The system successfully recognized 80 out of 88 scoring events in the analyzed video, which demonstrates that the scoring event detection pipeline is generally reliable.

 Height estimation was reasonably accurate for the majority of scoring events, but several cases showed noticeable underestimation.
 To mitigate these cases, a clamping strategy was introduced to restrict estimated heights to a plausible range.
 The inaccuracies are likely attributable to inconsistencies in the court keypoint detections, which affect the computation of the hoop shadow point and thereby the reference height.
-In addition, the current approach does not explicitly compensate for perspective changes or for variations in player positioning on the court.
+In addition, the current approach does not explicitly compensate for perspective changes or for variations in player posture.
 These factors contribute cumulatively to the observed errors.

 While the approach works as a proof of concept, there is still room to make it more reliable.
 More stable court detections, handling perspective change, and taking the shooting player’s pose into account would help reduce errors and make the fair score calculation more consistent.

 That being said, the final fair score in the analyzed game was **92–73 in favor of China**.
-The original score was **109–50**, so the adjusted fair score reduces the margin but does not change the overall outcome, with China remaining the winner.
+The original score was 109–50, so the adjusted fair score narrows the gap but doesn’t change the overall outcome, with China remaining the winner.

 ## Usage